Chronic Pain: How Physiotherapy Can Help You

 How Can Physiotherapy Help?

 The main idea behind physiotherapy treatments is to help your body heal itself.
-In order to do this, the therapist will often try to identify what anatomical or biomechanical factors affect you and then treat these problems in order to give you some relief from symptoms such as pain.
+To do this, the therapist will often try to identify what anatomical or biomechanical factors affect you and then treat these problems to give you some relief from symptoms such as pain.

-Physiotherapy is a form of treatment that helps people to manage their chronic pain.
-It can involve a combination of exercises, stretches, massages and other techniques that help to improve the mobility of the joints and muscles, and reduce pain.
+A physiotherapy is a form of treatment that helps people to manage their chronic pain.
+It can involve a combination of exercises, stretches, massages and other techniques that help to improve the mobility of the joints and muscles and reduce pain.
 Physiotherapists are specialists in human movement and understanding how the body is connected and affects other parts.